vishwaragha2013/AndroidMobileAssignment/README.md

 # Getting Started

-These samples use the Gradle build system.
+This project uses the Gradle build system.

 First download the project by cloning this repository or downloading an archived snapshot.